Marcello Gigante: Biography

-Gigante was born in Buccino, near Salerno, and studied Classics at the University of Naples Federico II.
+Gigante was born in Buccino, near Salerno, and studied classics at the University of Naples Federico II.
 He graduated in 1944 defending a dissertation in Greek literature, tutored by Vittorio de Falco and Giovanni Pugliese Carratelli.
 His dissertation was on the Hellenica Oxyrhynchia.
 In 1947 he won a scholarship awarded by the Istituto Italiano per gli Studi Storici (IISS), which he had been frequenting since its foundation in 1946 by Benedetto Croce.

 From 1949 to 1960 he taught Greek and Latin languages and literatures in high schools in Naples.
 In 1951 he was habilitated to university teaching and from 1953 he worked as appointed professor in Byzantine literature at the University of Naples.
 In 1956 he was awarded an annual scholarship by the Alexander von Humboldt-Stiftung and worked as researcher at the University of Bonn.

 In 1958 Gigante won a national selection for university professors and in 1960 became Professor in Byzantine philology at the University of Trieste.
 From 1961 he also taught History of Ancient Philosophy.
 In 1968 he moved back to Naples and became Professor in Greek and Latin grammar at the Federico II University, moving to the chair of Greek literature in 1981.
 In 1969 he founded the Centro Internazionale per lo Studio dei Papiri Ercolanesi (CISPE) and in 1971 he created the chair of Herculaneum papyrology, which he held from 1971 to 1983.
 He retired in 1995 and was nominated Emeritus in 1998.

 Gigante served as chair of the Faculty of Humanities of the University of Trieste (1966–68) and of the Institute (later Department) of Classical philology of the University of Naples for a cumulative twenty-two years.
 From 1982 to his death he served as the president of the Associazione Italiana di Cultura Classica.
 In 1983 he chaired the XVII International Congress of Papyrology (held in Naples).
-In 1987 he was awarded a honorary degree by the University of Athens.
+In 1987 he was awarded an honorary degree by the University of Athens.